thomaspernet/DataAnalysisPy/DataAnalysisPy.md

 I define a low dimension categorical variable when the number of groups is less than 10.
 If above, it is cast down to high dimension.
 In this tab, we are interested in the distribution of a continuous variable for each group in the categorical variable.
-You can select to transform the continuous variable in log or not.
+You can select to transform the continuous variable in a log or not.